kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 Kubescape observes containers during a customizable learning phase to understand the application's typical behavior.
 It then stores this information persistently in a cache, capturing details such as file access, network connections, system calls, and other relevant data.

-The durations for how long the node agent will observe a running container are configured with the nodeAgent.config values in the Helm installation:
+The durations for which the node agent will monitor a running container are set using the `nodeAgent.config` values in the Helm installation configuration:
 ```
 nodeAgent:
   config: